swcarpentry/python-novice-inflammation/episodes/06-files.md

 Dr. Maverick confesses that they fabricated the clinical data after they found out that the initial trial suffered from a number of issues, including unreliable data-recording and poor participant selection.
-They created fake data to prove their drug worked, and when we asked for more trials they tried to generate more fake sets, as well as throwing in the original poor-quality dataset a few times to try and make all the trials seem more "realistic".
+They created fake data to prove their drug worked, and when we asked for more data they tried to generate more fake datasets, as well as throwing in the original poor-quality dataset a few times to try and make all the trials seem a bit more "realistic".

 Congratulations!
-We've cracked the case and proven that the inflammation datasets have been synthetically generated (in python no less!).
+We've investigated the inflammation data and proven that the datasets have been synthetically generated.

 But it would be a shame to throw away the synthetic datasets that have taught us so much already, so we'll forgive the imaginary Dr. Maverick and continue to use the data to learn